Gypsy horse: History

 The Gypsy Horse was bred by the Romanichal Travellers of Great Britain to pull the Vardoes in which they lived and travelled.
-Romanichal Travellers had arrived in the British Isles by 1500 AD, but they did not begin to live in vardoes until around 1850.
+Romanichal Travellers had arrived in the British Isles by 1500 AD, but they did not begin to live in vardoes until the middle of the 1800s.
 Prior to that, they travelled in tilted carts or afoot and slept either under or in these carts or in small tents.
-The peak usage of the Gypsy caravan occurred in the latter part of the 19th century and the first two decades of the 20th.
+The peak usage of the horse-drawn Gypsy caravan occurred in the latter part of the 19th century and the first two decades of the 20th.
+The advent of the gasoline powered engine and the loss of horses to World War I worked together to bring the horse-drawn era to a close.

 Some aspects of training, management, and characteristics of a horse used to pull a Vardo are unique.
 For example, the horse is trained not to stop until it reaches the top of a hill; otherwise it may not be able to get started again.
 Training begins at a very early age with the young horse tied "with a short rope from the head to the trace-ring on the collar of the shaft-horse", and led along on the off side.
 An old hat is sometimes placed on a fearful horse's head so as to keep him from seeing back over the top of his blinkers at the wagon looming at his back.
 A horse used to pull a vardo which was a permanent home was usually in very good condition due to a combination of exercise, grazing a variety of greens in the hedgerows, and good quality care; the horse was considered part of the family.
 Since the family's children lived in close proximity to the horse, one having "an unreliable temper could not be tolerated".